d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 into an additional fully connected layer to predict the sentiment.
-During fine-tuning, the cross-entropy loss between the prediction and the label is minimized via gradient-based algorithms, where the additional layer is trained from scratch while pretrained parameters of BERT are updated.
+During fine-tuning, the cross-entropy loss between the prediction and the label on sentiment analysis data is minimized via gradient-based algorithms, where the additional layer is trained from scratch while pretrained parameters of BERT are updated.